-If you are planning on emigrating abroad or extending your stay within a country, you will, in most cases, require a visa.
-The complexity and costs of obtaining the visa depends on several factors, including the country you wish to move to, your own nationality and the type of visa being applied for.
+This is sponsored content.
+If you are planning on emigrating abroad or extending your stay within a country, you will probably require a visa.
+The complexity and costs of obtaining the visa depends on several factors.
+These include the country you wish to move to, your own nationality and the type of visa you’re applying for.

 No matter what your immigration situation may be, applying for a visa can prove to be a complex and stressful process.
-An immigration consultant can guide you through it step-by-step, offering expert, impartial advice and ensuring all documentation forms are correctly filled out.
+An immigration consultant can guide you through it step-by-step.
+They can offer expert, impartial advice and ensure all documentation forms are correctly filled out.

 If you are thinking of hiring someone to help with your visa, you must ensure that the consultant is able to meet your needs.
 We spoke with First Migration, one of the top UK immigration consultants, to determine several factors that expats should consider when deciding who to hire.

-What are the qualifications needed to be a Immigration Consultant?
+What are the qualifications for being an Immigration Consultant?

 Many countries will have an official Government register, which provides contact details for all the qualified immigration advisers in different cities.
 For instance, the UK has an online database of the organisations registered to give such advice.
 Likewise, the USA Department of Justice has a list of the organisations and accredited representatives who can do so.

-When beginning your search, be sure to check the official register of the country you are hiring your consultant within (if one exists) for a list of all the qualified professionals in the area.
+When beginning your search, check the official register of the country you are hiring your consultant within.
+If one exists for the country, it will list all the qualified professionals in the area.

 Are they accredited?

 Ensuring that the person you are hiring has the necessary accreditations and licenses to be able to give immigration advice is of paramount importance.
-Every jurisdiction will have different requirements as to what is needed to become an immigration adviser, so it is important to establish what those criteria are when carrying out your research.
+Every jurisdiction will have different requirements for becoming an immigration adviser.
+So it is important to establish what those criteria are when carrying out your research.